-- Simulating the Dynamic Effects of Horizontal Mergers: U.S. Airlines, with Lanier Benkard and Aaron Bodoh-Creed, May 2010 [PDF]
+- Simulating the Dynamic Effects of Horizontal Mergers: U.S. Airlines, with Lanier Benkard and Aaron Bodoh-Creed, under revision [PDF]

-- Getting More from Less: Understanding Airline Pricing, September 2012 [PDF] [Slides].
+- Getting More from Less: Understanding Airline Pricing, under review [PDF] [Slides].

 Motivated by pricing practices in the airline industry, the paper studies